Ryoto-Kato/FaceReconstructionProject-Cpp/README.md

     ![landmark_detection0](./images/land-detection0.gif)
     ![landmark_detection0](./images/back-projection.gif)

-  - By using hand-picked corresponding landmarks in the BFM average mesh (BFM landmarks, 68dims, red_color), we estimate the pose of the average mesh w.r.t. the dlib landmarks (green color) by using the Procrustes Algorithm (rough initialization) and Rigid ICP (pose refinement).
-By applying the estimated pose to the BFM average face (gray mesh), we get an aligment between our BFM face model and the input RGB-D data.
+  - By using hand-picked corresponding landmarks in the BFM average mesh (BFM landmarks, 68dims, red_color), we estimate the pose of the average mesh w.r.t. the dlib landmarks (green colour) by using the Procrustes Algorithm (rough initialization) and Rigid ICP (pose refinement).
+By applying the estimated pose to the BFM average face (gray mesh), we get an alignment between our BFM face model and the input RGB-D data.

     ![pose-estimation](./images/pose_estimation.gif)